mattd90/hello-world/README.md

 hi people!

-jusst here to learn, improve & see where the journey takes me.
+just here to learn, improve & see where the journey takes me.